Julio-Cesar-PC/Julio-Cesar-PC/README.md

 - 👋 Hi, I’m @Julio-Cesar-PC
-- 👀 I’m interested in ...
-- 💞️ I’m looking to collaborate all the projects that interesting me
+- 💞️ I’m looking for an internship
 - 📫 How to reach me E-mail juliocesarpolmann@gmail.com

 <!---